nehai0202/Thai_id/README.md

 - GET /api/         -----> Retrieve all ID card entries.
 - GET /api/:id      ------>Retrieve one ID card entry using it id.

+## Run the Project

+To deploy and run the application:

+1. Create a `.env` file in the root directory with two environmental variables:
+    - `PORT`: Relevant port number
+    - `MONGO_URL`: MongoDB database URL

+2. Create an account on Google Cloud Platform.

+3. Enable the Google Vision API.

+4. Create a service account and get the JSON credential.

+5. Rename the credential file as 'credential.json'.

+6. In the terminal, run `npm install` to install the required packages.

+7. To start the project, run `npm start`.